How to cancel a credit card

 Once closed, it can take around seven weeks for the cancellation to show on your credit report.

 Cancelling a credit card could have an impact on your credit score.
-There is a risk it could damage your credit rating in the short term, because depending on your other borrowing it could increase your credit utilisation ratio.
-Credit utilisation is the proportion of what you borrow against your overall credit limit.
+And there’s a genuine risk that it could damage your credit rating in the short term.
+This is because, depending on your other borrowing, it could increase your credit utilisation ratio.
+Credit utilisation is the proportion of what you are borrowing against your overall credit limit.

-Potential lenders tend to view a high credit utilisation as a negative – and a sign your finances are stretched, which can make them wary of lending.
+Potential lenders tend to view a high credit utilisation as a negative – and see it as a sign your finances are stretched, which can make them wary of lending.